clio-lang/clio/readme.md

 # Clio

-Clio is a pure functional lazy-evaluated programming language targeting decentralized and distributed systems.
-It is made to take advantage of multiple CPUs and CPU cores (parallelism) by default, to run on clusters and on the cloud easily.
+Clio is a functional, distributed programming language that compiles to JavaScript.
+It runs in the browser and on the server and is made to be a suitable language for scientific programming.
+Clio takes advantage of multiple CPUs and multiple CPU cores (parallelism) by default, is able to use network resources, is easy to run on clusters and on the cloud.

-Clio compiles to JavaScript.
-This makes Clio fast, easy to port and easy to extend.
-It gives Clio a free JIT compiler, a powerful VM and access to lots of existing libraries.
-It enables Clio to run in the browser and on servers, and anywhere JavaScript can run.

-Read [Clio introduction](https://medium.com/@eghbali/introduction-to-clio-40dbbf9c250b) blog post on [medium](https://medium.com/@eghbali/introduction-to-clio-40dbbf9c250b).
+Read [Clio documentation](https://docs.clio-lang.org) or visit our [website](https://clio-lang.org) for more info.

 ![Clio Logo](https://raw.githubusercontent.com/clio-lang/media/master/clio-cut.png)